Khoomn/E3PSpriteProCRTouchFW/README.md

 I'm printing with PA6-CF from Polymaker so thats why I wanted to max out the temps.

-I have not printed with it yet but I have set it up to eventually do so.
+I have finally printed with this config at 290c for my PA6-CF and it worked flawlessly.
+0 issues.

 Please PID tune your bed and hotend on your own as these are my settings and can varry.